cms-legacydata-analyses/EventProductionExampleTool/MCQCDProductionMLTrackInfo/README.md

 # How to produce 2012 MC QCD events with Tracker Hits info from scratch with Pile-up (good for Machine Learning studies)
-This sample is an special one in the sense that it has use low-level tracking information with ML to create event-level or jetlevel classifiers,  also gives us position of pixel and strip tracker hits in simple ntuple-like format,this is useful because in AOD opendata files  no tracker rechits available.
+This sample is an special one in the sense that it has use low-level tracking information with ML to create event-level or jetlevel classifiers,  also gives us position of pixel and strip tracker hits in simple ntuple-like format, this is useful because in AOD opendata files  no tracker rechits available.